Services for Faculty, Staff & Visitors with Disabilities

 The Penn Access Transportation (PAT)

 Penn Access Transportation (PAT) is operated by the Department of Transportation and Parking and is available to members of the University's community with mobility and visual disabilities.
 For additional information, please see the Procedure for Penn Access Transit (Handi-Van and Parking Accommodation).
 The Office of Affirmative Action and Equal Opportunity Programs authorizes the use of PAT by faculty, staff and visitors to the campus.
 Faculty and Staff must complete the Penn Access Transit Request Form and may be required to provide medical documentation to support the request (Penn Access Transit Medical Authorization Form).
 Requests may be e-mailed (email@example.com) or faxed (215) 746-7088 to the office.
+If request for the Penn Access Transit is granted, please follow these guidelines.

 Funding for Accommodations